 Squeaky Clean Alternative: "I done told you once you son-of-a-gun, I'm the best there's ever been."

 Respectable language is always a must, even when dealing with the devil himself.
-Charlie cleaned up the lyrics to the 1979 classic hit, his only single to reach No. 1 on the country charts.
-Charlie's 'Devil' kicks some serious a-- as one of the most iconic censors in music history.
+Daniels cleaned up the lyrics to the 1979 classic hit, his only single to reach No. 1 on the country charts.
+"Devil" kicks some serious a-- as one of the most iconic censored songs in music history.